Sadiq (Indian actor)

-Sadiq is an Indian actor working in Malayalam cinema.
+Muhammed Sadiq is an Indian actor working in Malayalam cinema.
 He has acted more than 500 Malayalam films.
-He is an actor who handles supporting and villain roles.
+He predominantly appears in both supporting and villain roles.
 He was a theatre artist before making his film debut in the 1987 film Uppu.

 Personal life

 Sadiq was born to Hamza and Khadeeja at Thrissur, Kerala.
 He studied in CMS Boys School, Thrissur.
 He is married to Shajitha, who works as a practitioner of homeopathy.
 They have two daughters, Rubina and Thamanna.
 Thamanna sang a few lines in the song Vellaaram Kannulla from the 2014 Malayalam movie Vellimoonga.